-Michelin Stars are not easy to come by and I truly enjoy restaurants that have achieved such honors.
-I am fortunate to have dined in several Michelin stared and recognized restaurants throughout the United States and abroad, those gastronomic memories have been priceless.
-Additionally, I do enjoy dining at a restaurant that has lost its stars but still holds a high reputation of excellence.
+Michelin Stars are not easy to come by, and I certainly enjoy restaurants that have achieved such honors.
+I am fortunate to have dined in many Michelin stared and recognized restaurants throughout the United States and abroad.
+Those gastronomic memories have been priceless.
+Additionally, I do enjoy dining at a restaurant that have lost their stars, but still holds a high reputation of excellence.
 Zalacain was one of those restaurants.
-Although they have sadly lost their stars, this legendary eatery still holds onto one of the best restaurant reputations in Europe!
+Although they have sadly lost their stars, this legendary eatery still holds onto one of the best restaurant reputations in Europe.

 🍽 Zalacain has been recognized in Michelin’s Guidebook for: The Michelin Plate and Extremely Comfortable Restaurant

-I could not leave my first visit to Madrid without experiencing a full blown feast at Zalacain.
+I could not leave my first visit to Madrid without experiencing an over the top feast at Zalacain.
 I excitedly made a reservation for one during lunchtime on one of my free afternoons.
-Table for one, yes, I was traveling solo and I do like to treat myself while I am on holiday.
-You should never wait to do something or eat somewhere special, if it is just you.
+Yes, table for one.
+I was traveling solo, and I do like to treat myself while I am on holiday.
+You should never wait to do something, or eat somewhere special if it is just you.
 Remember that you are your own best company!

-I also met a couple members of Zalacin’s profesional team Carmen Gonzalez who is Director of Operations, as well as Susana Garcia-Cereceda.
-Both ladies were pure boss babes and very welcoming.
-They approached me, were curious on who I was and gave me recommendations for my visit to Toledo the following day.
-Perks of being a female solo traveler!
+I also met a couple members of Zalacin’s profesional team Carmen Gonzalez who is the Director of Operations, as well as Susana Garcia-Cereceda.
+Both ladies were pure boss babes, and very welcoming.
+They approached me, were curious on who I was, and gave me recommendations for my visit to Toledo the following day.
+Perks of being a female solo traveler.

 When I looked back at my food and wine photos, I could not believe how much I consumed at Zalacain!
 I have no regrets, everything from the Amuse-Bouche to my final shot of espresso was tremendous.
 I would do it again in a heartbeat. ❤